uhop/node-re2/README.md

 ### Unicode warning level

 `RE2` engine always works in the Unicode mode.
 In most cases either there is no difference or the Unicode mode is actually preferred.
-But sometimes a user want a tight control over her regular expressions.
+But sometimes a user wants a tight control over their regular expressions.
 For those cases, there is a static string property `RE2.unicodeWarningLevel`.

 Regular expressions in the Unicode mode work as usual.
 But if a regular expression lacks the Unicode flag, it is always added silently.